hugsyf/dune-rev/README.md

 2. Open the downloaded file and let Playnite install the theme.
 3. In Playnite, select **Dune Rev** under Desktop theme settings.

-When the theme is accepted into the Playnite add-on database, it will also be available from Playnite's built-in add-on browser.
+You can also install it via this [link](playnite://playnite/installaddon/DuneRev_aa8df0f9-9406-4ea6-a31a-3bd13853fd40), it is also available from Playnite's built-in add-on browser.

 ### Recommended setup